 Deferred income tax is provided, using the liability method, for all temporary differences arising between the tax bases of assets and liabilities and their carrying values for financial reporting purposes.
 Deferred tax is calculated at the tax rates that are expected to apply to the period when the asset is realized or the liability is settled.
 Deferred tax is charged or credited to the statement of profit and loss, except when it relates to items credited or charged directly to equity, in which case the deferred tax is also recorded in equity.
-The valid income tax rate for 2011 is 19% (2010: 19%).
+Due to change in the tax rate valid since 1 January 2013 the balance of deferred income tax as of 31 December 2012 is recalculated at the tax rate of 23 % (31 December 2011: 19 %).
+Refer also to Note 17.1. and 17.2.